-- 1. To understand the cloud computing fundamentals and evolving computing paradigms - 2.
+- 1. To understand the various distributed system models and evolving computing paradigms - 2.
 To realize the reasons for migrating into cloud. - 3.
 To gain knowledge in virtualization of computer resources. - 4.
 To introduce the various levels of services that can be achieved by a cloud. - 5.
 To describe the security aspects in cloud and the services offered by a cloud.